edwardnagy/flow_coordinator/README.md

 ### Navigating between screens

-Create an interface for your screen's navigation events that implements `FlowCoordinatorMixin<T>`:
+Create an interface for your screen's navigation events.
+The interface should implement `FlowCoordinatorMixin`:

 ```dart
 abstract interface class MyScreenListener<T extends StatefulWidget>